hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 [Credit](https://devrant.com/rants/1590154/everytime-i-see-a-topic-about-linux)

-{{% /section %}}

 ---

-{{% section %}}

-## What is the problem?

-- `/usr/local/bin/golangci-lint`
-    - Dependencies
-    - Configuration flags & Env Vars
-    - Two versions of this package

----

-There are various other packaging solutions that try to fix these issues:

-- Snap/Flatpak
-- asdf
-- virtualenv

----

 ## Summary

 - We want reproducible and ephemeral environments
 - Nix is an ecosystem of tools
-- Our current packaging system all have various different flaws

 {{% note %}}
 - Nix is an ecosystem of tools